dpedley/creeper/README.md

 application.
 They are only referenced there to make developers lives easier, and help avoid pushing private credential information to github.

-1. ImgurAPICredentials.h - You application ID registered with https://api.imgur.com/
+1. ExternalServices.h - You application ID registered with https://api.imgur.com/ (And optional crashlytics api key)
 2. CreeperSHKConfigurator.m - ShareKit integration keys instructions at: http://getsharekit.com/install/